sahil-mehra/DailyAutomation/README.md

 # TwitterBots
-I use Twitter lots, this is a collection of some fun Twitter API's I wrote using NodeJS.
+I use Twitter a lot, this is a collection of some fun Twitter API's I wrote using NodeJS.